Designing Safe APIs: Loading Dangerously: PyYAML and Safety by Design

 This upgrade would make the updates I had made to my work project unnecessary, as it had the same effect as upgrading the library version.

-Upon sharing this example, I learned that several other languages had popular “unsafe” YAML loaders by default as well:
+Upon sharing this example, I learned that several other languages had popular “unsafe” YAML loaders by default too:

 • PHP from Prescott Murphy (another course participant)